 code . in the root directory of your computer, you'd be giving your pair both read and write access to every file on your computer - not just the files in your project.
 This is a security risk - someone could install malware, damage system files, or access files you don't want to share.
 While the risk of a fellow Epicodus student doing this is low, there is no good reason to take this risk!

-You should see the files listed in the left-hand pane of VS Code.
+Once you've opened your project in VS Code, you should see the files listed in the left-hand pane.
 If the file tree isn't showing, click the top left icon that shows two overlapping squares to show the file tree.

 If only one file is showing, or you're not seeing the expected files, close the VS Code window, make sure you are in the correct directory in the terminal, and type